-- You have to able to prove that you live in England;
+- You have to be able to prove that you live in England;

 - Provided medical documents from the clinic, hospital or doctor abroad containing, medical condition, diagnosis, and treatment received;

-- Provide original receipts, invoice and proof of payment;
+- Provide original receipts, invoices and proof of payment;

-- The treatment has to be received in EU (Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden);
+- The treatment has to be received in the EU (Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden);

 - The treatment has to be available to the patient in your regional NHS.

 - Reimbursement will be limited to the cost of the same or similar treatment under the NHS.

-The hospital in the EU did not accept your EHIC card?
+The hospital in the EU did not accept your EHIC or GHIC card?
 You did not have an EHIC card at the time of treatment?
-You still can claim back medical expenses from for treatment abroad.
-EHIC does not give you the right to receive treatment in private clinics but EU directive allowed it.
+You still can claim back medical expenses for treatment abroad.
+EHIC or GHIC does not give you the right to receive treatment in private clinics that do not have contracts with the state.

-What to do if EHIC refund for treatment abroad was rejected?
+What to do if an EHIC or GHIC refund for treatment abroad was rejected?

-Usually, there is only one reason when EHIC refund application can be rejected.
-EHIC does not cover healthcare service provided a private clinic or hospital abroad.
-Just so you know, you can still apply for NHS refund.
+Usually, there is only one reason when an EHIC or GHIC refund application can be rejected.
+EHIC does not cover healthcare services provided by a private clinic or hospital abroad.
+Just so you know, you can still apply for an NHS refund.

 How to claim back medical expenses from NHS?